pantheon-systems/decoupled-kit-js/packages/react-kit/README.md

 ## Usage

-Modules can be imported or required from the `@pantheon-systems/cms-kit` package.
-For example, to use the `setSurrogateKeyHeader` utility:
+Modules can be imported or required from the `@pantheon-systems/react-kit` package.
+For example, to use the `Button` component:

 ```js
 import { Button } from '@pantheon-systems/react-kit/Button';